GrumpzTech/BlockPage/README.md

 # BlockPage
-A collaborative open source webpage for Blockland players.
+A collaborative open source website for Blockland players.